-As of June 30, 2023, our principal source of liquidity was \$7.4 million in cash and cash equivalents, a \$5.3 million deposit for interest reserve, and \$10.0 million held in U.S. government-backed securities presented in Short-term investments.
-Our principal source of liquidity has been \$49.2 million in net proceeds from our initial public offering, a \$6.5 million bank loan, and a \$26.3 million loan for project financing.
-For future capital needs, the Company intends to focus our efforts on non-dilutive funding sources.
-This includes out-licensing rights to technology or regional markets, third-party collaboration funding, cooperative agreements for clinical trials, or other business development transactions.
-If market conditions become more favorable, the Company may raise capital through additional debt or equity financings.
+As of September 30, 2023, our principal source of liquidity was \$11.2 million in cash and cash equivalents and a \$5.3 million deposit for interest reserve.
+Since inception, our principal sources of liquidity have been \$49.2 million in net proceeds from our initial public offering, a \$6.5 million bank loan for the acquisition of a property the Company will use as its new headquarters; and a \$26.3 million loan to finance to renovate our new headquarters.
+The Company intends to raise capital through additional debt or equity financings.
+In addition, we intend to continue our efforts to enter into business development transactions.
+Business development efforts are focused on out-licensing rights to non-core assets or regional markets, third-party collaboration funding, cooperative agreements for clinical trials, and other transactions.
+However, if we are not able to obtain financing at adequate levels, we will need to reevaluate its operating plan and may be required to delay the development of some of its products.

 On August 15, 2022, we purchased a 36,000 square foot building located in Miramar, Florida for approximately \$10.1 million, including transaction costs.
-A portion of the acquisition cost was funded with a \$6.5 million five-year loan obtained from the Cogent Bank ("Cogent Loan") and is secured by the building.
-As of June 30, 2023, the Company owed \$6.5 million on the Cogent Loan and was in compliance with all covenants under the 2022 Loan agreement and related documents.
+A portion of the acquisition cost was funded with a \$6.5 million five-year loan obtained from Cogent Bank (the "2022 Loan Agreement") and is secured by the building.
+As of September 30, 2023, the Company owed \$6.5 million on the 2022 Loan Agreement and was in compliance with all covenants thereunder.

-On April 21, 2023, the Company entered into the 2023 Loan Agreement with Prime Capital Ventures, LLC ("Prime"), pursuant to which Prime shall advance loans to the Company in a principal amount not to exceed \$26.3 million with a scheduled maturity of April 20, 2028 (the "Prime Maturity Date").
+On April 21, 2023, the Company entered into the 2023 Loan Agreement with Prime Capital Ventures, LLC ("Prime"), pursuant to which Prime will advance loans to the Company in a principal amount not to exceed \$26.3 million pursuant to a loan agreement (the "2023 Loan Agreement") with a scheduled maturity of April 20, 2028 (the "Prime Maturity Date").
+In November 2023, the Company expects to begin to draw down funds under the 2023 Loan Agreement.
+We expect to draw on the loan over the next ten months, up to the maximum loan amount of \$26.3 million.
+Some of the proceeds of the loan will be used to recoup \$4.4 million in funds advanced from the Company's operating capital for the building project prior to drawing funds available under the 2023 Loan Agreement.

 The Company has the option to terminate the 2023 Loan Agreement prior to the Prime Maturity Date.
-The note issued pursuant to the 2023 Loan Agreement bears interest at a fixed per annum rate equal to 7.00%, due monthly in arears on the first day of each month.
-The primary use for borrowings under the 2023 Loan Agreement is to obtain the funding required to complete the buildout of the Company's new headquarters, including improved research laboratories, a vivarium, and manufacturing facilities.
+The note issued pursuant to the 2023 Loan Agreement bears interest of 7.00% per annum, due monthly in arrears on the first day of each month.
+The primary use for borrowings under the 2023 Loan Agreement is to obtain the funding required to complete the buildout of the Company's new headquarters, including improved research laboratories, a vivarium, and a manufacturing facility.